 Dean’s Undergraduate Diversity Recruitment Award

 The College of Fine Arts Dean’s Undergraduate Diversity Recruitment Award seeks to broaden our enrollment of students from traditionally underrepresented communities.
 This award provides incoming non-resident student artists a one-time only award of $5,000 to aid with first- year expenses.
 Complete the application checklist.
-All documentation is due Monday, April 5, 2021 to Professor Christie Kerr (email@example.com).More Information Application Form
+All documentation is due in early Spring to Amelia Kraehe, PhD (email@example.com).More Information Application Form

 Dean’s Undergraduate Diversity Retention Award

 The College of Fine Arts Dean’s Undergraduate Diversity Retention Awards (3) seek to support and retain students from across traditionally underrepresented communities.
 These awards provide current student artists a one-time only $1,500 award to aid with college expenses.
-A complete application with documentation is due Monday, May 3, 2021.
-Please email your full set of materials to Professor Christie Kerr (firstname.lastname@example.org).More Information Application Form
+A complete application with documentation is due in early Spring.
+Please email your full set of materials to Amelia Kraehe, PhD (firstname.lastname@example.org).More Information Application Form

 Medici Scholars Program